-21. CURRENT TAX
+20. CURRENT TAX

 IFFIm is a registered United Kingdom charity and, as such, is exempt from United Kingdom taxation of income and gains falling within s478-489 Corporation Tax Act 2010 and s256 Taxation of Chargeable Gains Act 1992 on its charitable activities.
-No tax charges arose during the years ended 31 December 2016 or 2015.
-IFFImSC is a Cayman Islands company with limited liability, incorporated under the Companies Law (2013 Revision) of the Cayman Islands.
+No tax charges arose during the years ended 31 December 2017 or 2016.
+IFFImSC II is a Cayman Islands company with limited liability, incorporated under the Companies Law (2013 Revision) of the Cayman Islands.
 There are no taxes on income or gains in the Cayman Islands.

-22. SUBSEQUENT EVENTS
+21. SUBSEQUENT EVENTS